apurvkulkarni7/data-stream-processing-web-server-access-logs/README.md

 1. Change the `FRAMEWORK_DIR` option in environment file ([env.sh](./env.sh)).
 The default option is set to `<current-directory>/frameworks`.
 Do not change this variable if the default option is to be used.
 2. Run the main script ([run.sh](./run.sh)) with root privileges:
    ```
-   # To download and setup the framework
-   sudo ./run.sh SETUP_FRAMEWORKS

    # To (download and setup frameworks) + (compile source code)
    sudo ./run.sh SETUP

-   # To reset the frameworks (works only for default FRAMEWORK_DIR value)
-   sudo ./run.sh RESET_FRAMEWORKS

    # For more info
    sudo ./run.sh HELP
    ```